Financing Available! We have financing options available for your next project. Learn more →

 Have you ever asked yourself what allows a deck, patio, home, garage, warehouse, or office building to remain stable during heavy rain and cold winter freezes?

-Made for homeowners, this guide explains Concrete Footer Oak Ridge TN and footing work in plain job-site terms.
-It shows how a concrete footer supports a foundation and how the proper sizing and materials are determined at the project site.
+This easy-to-follow guide for homeowners explains Concrete Footer Oak Ridge TN and footing work in straightforward job-site language.
+It explains what a concrete footer does for a foundation and how workers decide on the right size and materials on site.

-For over two decades, Anchored Construction & Restoration has served Oak Ridge and East Tennessee since 2000 with Travis Bullington leading the way.
-The team builds decks, patios, retaining walls, and more, using proven products and materials suited for every application.
+Since 2000, Anchored Construction & Restoration has worked in Oak Ridge and East Tennessee under Travis Bullington.
+The team handles decks, patios, retaining walls, and more.
+They rely on proven products and materials chosen for each specific application.

 Call (865) 316-6933 or email Info@anchoredconstructiontn.com today for a quote or inspection.
 Clear communication is part of the service homeowners expect.